kenderb/RCP_basic_SCSS_linter/README.md

 # Basic scss file linter

 > Create a linter for best practices on SCSS files.
-This project was made to push me in a real-life situation creating a program with requirements and deadlines to output a functional product at the end.
+I did this project to push me in a real-life situation creating a program with requirements and deadlines to output a functional product at the end.

 ## Built With